veronicaguerrini/BFQzip/README.md

 The strategy is based on the Extended Burrows-Wheeler Transform (**EBWT**) and the **positional clustering** framework, and it can be summarized in four main steps:

-1. *data structures building*, for which one could use any state-of-the art tool that computes both the EBWT and its associated permutation of quality scores,
+1. *Data structures building*, for which one could use any state-of-the art tool that computes both the EBWT and its associated permutation of quality scores,

-2. *positional cluster detecting*, according to the positions of local minima in the LCP array,
+2. *Positional cluster detecting*, according to the positions of local minima in the LCP array,

-3. *noise reduction and quality score smoothing*,
+3. *Noise reduction and quality score smoothing*,

 4. *FASTQ reconstruction* and *Compression*.